-The various Turnpike Projects that the Enterprise anticipates funding with the proceeds of these planned Additional Bonds in Fiscal Year 2025 through Fiscal Year 2029 include: the extension of the First Coast Expressway in St. Johns County; the widening of the Sawgrass Expressway in Broward County; the widening of the Mainline in Lake County, Palm Beach County, Miami-Dade County, Osceola County, and Sumter County; the widening of the Seminole Expressway in Seminole County; interchange improvements on the Sawgrass Expressway in Broward County and on the Western Beltway in Osceola County; interchange modifications on the Mainline in Osceola County; the construction of new tolled interchanges on the Mainline in Orange County, Osceola County and Miami-Dade County; widening the Turnpike Extension in Miami-Dade County; construction of the Central Polk Parkway; and the extension of the Suncoast Parkway in Citrus County.
+The various Turnpike Projects that the Enterprise anticipates funding with the proceeds of these planned Additional Bonds in Fiscal Year 2026 through Fiscal Year 2030, as identified in the Tentative Work Program for such years, include: the extension of the First Coast Expressway in St. Johns County; the widening of the Sawgrass Expressway in Broward County; the widening of the Mainline in Lake County, Palm Beach County, Miami-Dade County, and Osceola County; the widening of the Seminole Expressway in Seminole County; interchange improvements on the Sawgrass Expressway in Broward County and on the Western Beltway in Osceola County; interchange modifications on the Mainline in Osceola County; the construction of new tolled interchanges on the Mainline in Orange County, Osceola County and Miami-Dade County; widening the Turnpike Extension in Miami-Dade County; construction of the Central Polk Parkway; and the extension of the Suncoast Parkway in Citrus County.